robertoestivill/ytsclient/README.md

 ---
 Get started
 --
-The main class of the library is `com.ytsclient.YtsClient`.
+The main class of the library is `ytsclient.YtsClient`.

 Get a configured instance of the `YtsClient` by using the `YtsClient.Builder()` class.